Amazon Marketplace

 SCAC (Standard Carrier Alpha Code) is a unique 2-4 character code for each shipping company (e.g., FEDX for FedEx, UPSN for UPS).
 SCAC is used in shipping tracking systems for shipment identification.
 Sellers should use correct SCACs for FBA shipments to ensure accurate tracking.
 Proper SCAC documentation is important for supply chain transparency and reconciliation.

-Open term pageSCP
+Open glossary pageSCP

 Supply Chain Program

-Open term pageSD
+Open glossary pageSD

 Sales Discount